Change Started

 Food Delivery Companies trying to reduce Plastic Waste

-Every time I open the leftmost drawer of my kitchen cabinet, I am dismayed at the number of spoons, forks, knives that I have accumulated.
-Then on the bottom shelf, there are containers of all shapes and sizes.
+Every time I open the leftmost drawer of my kitchen cabinet, I am dismayed at the number of spoons, forks, and knives that I have accumulated.
+On the bottom shelf, there are containers of various shapes and sizes.
+The anguish stems from the fact that all this cutlery and containers are made of plastic, polystyrene, and styrofoam.

-Type 6 is the one that is mainly provided by restaurants for take-out deliveries and is made of polystyrene (styrofoam).
+Plastic is generally categorised from Type 1 to Type 7.
+Type 6 is primarily provided by restaurants for takeout deliveries and is made of polystyrene (Styrofoam).

-Plastic waste generated by food delivery is simply enormous for any one entity to solve.
+The plastic waste generated by food delivery is simply enormous for any one entity to solve.

 • Food aggregators who deliver it to consumers’ homes.